Can Sea Turtles Drink?

 Drinking freshwater helps sea turtles replenish their hydration levels and maintain a balance between salt and water in their bodies.
 However, it’s important to note that sea turtles are not dependent on freshwater for survival, and their specialized salt glands are more efficient in removing excess salt from their bodies in a marine environment.

-Read Also: How Long Does A Painted Turtle Live
+Read Also: How To Paint A Turtle On A Rock

 How often do sea turtles need to drink?